fortesenselabs/trade_flow/README.md

 ## Disclaimer

-**Important Note:** TradeFlow is designed for educational purposes only.
-The developers take no responsibility for any financial losses incurred while using this software.
+**Important Note:** The developers take no responsibility for any financial losses incurred while using this software.
 We strongly recommend thoroughly understanding the inherent risks associated with trading before using any automated system.